Ultrasonic Weld Inspection

 • Automatic UT solution for Long-Distance Pipeline in Petrochemical Industry [AUT]

-• Pipe lines and tubes inspection, with robotic or Semi-Automatic crawlers, depending on diameter and inspection position.
+• Pipe lines and tubes inspection, with robotic or Semi-Automatic crawlers, depending on diameter and inspection position

-• The PAUT Long Distance Pipe Lines inspection system, consists of six parts, including PA ultrasonic flaw detector, PA/TOFD probe, wedge, crawler, analysis software, water irrigation device, calibration and simulation test block.
+• The Long Distance Pipe Lines inspection system, consists of six parts, including multi-channel ultrasonic flaw detector, PA/TOFD probe, wedge, crawler, analysis software, water irrigation device, calibration and simulation test block.
 Using of specific software, data acquisition and analysis can be easily completed.
 The weld inspection will be achieved quickly, by using the whole system.

-• 100% weld volume coverage at scanning intervals of 1mm, of high pressure and high temperature piping welds at power station sites using encoded scanning on circumferential and seam welds between 20mm to 75mm wall thickness
+• 100% weld volume coverage at scanning intervals of 1mm, of high pressure and high temperature piping welds at power station sites using encoded scanning on circumferential and seam welds between 20mm to 75mm wall thickness.

-• Inspection of complex geometry branch welds with variable weld profile using encoded scanning for accurate sizing of internal defects
+• Inspection of complex geometry branch welds with variable weld profile using encoded scanning for accurate sizing of internal defects.

-• Turbine and generator components inspections with special focus on areas of high stress concentration such as for tree serrations of turbine blade roots and geometry changes along exciter cooling fans
+• Turbine and generator components inspections with special focus on areas of high stress concentration such as for tree serrations of turbine blade roots and geometry changes along exciter cooling fans.

-• Detection of corrosion wastage in wind tower foundation bolts or other similar HOLD DOWN BOLTS with reliable monitoring of corrosion wastage along the length of bolts up to 5 times its diameter
+• Detection of corrosion wastage in wind tower foundation bolts or other similar HOLD DOWN BOLTS with reliable monitoring of corrosion wastage along the length of bolts up to 5 times its diameter.

 • In-situ inspection of transverse cracks in shafts, axles, spindles, hold down bolts.